 • Hinged brace- Generally more robust, braces offer more support and are used for more severe or specific knee conditions.
 Hinges and stays offer a high degree of support while allowing for a greater range of movement

-• Knee Strap – The strap system typically wraps around the patellar tendon and provide support to the kneecap.
+• Knee Strap – The strap system typically wraps around the patellar tendon and provides support to the kneecap.
 Wraps around just below the knee.

 Knee Strap vs Knee Brace